ipld/ipld/schemas/authoring-guide.md

 This representation for Structs has limitations as there is no escaping mechanism for the join character, so it should be used with caution.
 Similar restrictions apply to the `stringpairs` Map representation.
 See [Representations of IPLD Schema Kinds](./schema-kinds.md) for more details on such restrictions.

-#### Field-specific Representation Options
+#### Field-specific Representation Parameters

 The content in the main `type` declaration block (between opening `{` and closing `}`) is intended to represent the type as a user-facing concept, including the [cardinality](./schema-kinds.md#Understanding-Cardinality) of the fields.
 However, content in parens (`(`, `)`) presented next to individual fields is an exception to this rule.
-This content is field-specific representation options.
-That is, the options presented inside these parens would ordinarily belong below in the `representation` block because it regards the interaction with the serialized form.
+This content is field-specific representation parameters.
+That is, the parameters presented inside these parens would ordinarily belong below in the `representation` block because it regards the interaction with the serialized form.
 It is present next to the fields to primarily avoid the duplication of re-declaring the fields in the `representaiton` block.

-Two common field-specific representation options for Structs are `implicit` and `rename`:
+Two common field-specific representation parameters for Structs are `implicit` and `rename`:

 ```ipldsch
 type Foo struct {